Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Almost-orthogonality principles beyond Littlewood--Paley

 Littlewood--Paley theory is, in essence, a theory of almost-orthogonality for functions in and operators on $L^p$ when $p\neq 2$.
 However, there are operators on $L^2$ for which one may struggle to do a spectral analysis, and for which an almost-orthogonality theory based on real variables, and going beyond that of Littlewood and Paley, would be very useful.
 Such a principle is given by the Cotlar--Stein lemma:

 \begin{theorem}[Cotlar--Stein, see \cite{SteinBig}] Suppose that $H$ is a Hilbert space and that $T_j \in \mathcal{L}(H)$ satisfy

 for all $j, k \in \mathbb{Z}$.
 Then $T := \sum_j T_j \in \mathcal{L}(H)$. \end{theorem} The proof is by a clever but elementary combinatorial argument.
 The hypothesis is that we have $\sup_j \|T_j\| < \infty$, plus some almost-orthogonality between the different $T_j$.
 Generally one has an operator $T$ at hand whose boundedness one wants to establish; the art is in finding a natural decomposition $T = \sum_j T_j$ (if one exists) to which one may apply the Cotlar--Stein lemma.
-In the case of the Hilbert transform \eqref{eq:hilb} we can take $T_jf(x) = \frac{1}{\pi} \int_{|y| \sim 2^j} \frac{f(x-y)}{y}{\rm d}y$.
+In the case of the Hilbert transform \eqref{eq:hilb}, for example, it is natural to take $T_jf(x) = \frac{1}{\pi} \int_{|y| \sim 2^j} \frac{f(x-y)}{y}{\rm d}y$ (of course we do not need to do this, because we already know the Hilbert transform is bounded).
 Even when a spectral decomposition of $T$ is not readily available, such real-variables decompositions often work provided that $T$ satisfies some cancellation and smoothness properties.
 Boundedness on $L^2$ of various classes of pseudodifferential operators of Calder\'on--Vaillancourt-type was amongst the first successes of the Cotlar--Stein lemma, see \cite{SteinBig}.

-The hypothesis can be verified in concrete situations when $H = L^2$ as follows.
+The hypothesis can be verified in certain concrete situations when $H = L^2$ as follows.
 By Schur's lemma it suffices to show that, with $\|T\|_{p-p}$ denoting the $L^p$ operator norm,

 for all $j, k \in \mathbb{Z}$, and this may be directly verified if $T$ has appropriate cancellation and its integral kernel has some smoothness.
-This works in the case of classical singular integrals when, say, $T1=T^\ast 1 =0$.
-But even when the integral kernel of $T$ is only a measure, and so has no classical smoothness, the paradigm can still be made to work.
-The idea is that instead of estimating $\|S\|$ directly by $\|S\|_{1-1}$ (where $S = T_jT_k^\ast$), we instead estimate $\|S\|^2 =\|S^\ast S\|$ by $\|S^\ast S\|_{1-1}$ (or by $\|SS^\ast\|_{1-1}$).
-This has more chance of working because the effect of the composition of $S^\ast$ with $S$ is typically to spread out and indeed smooth out the integral kernel, as in the case of repeated convolution.
+This works in the case of classical non-convolution singular integral operators $T$, when, say, $T1=T^\ast 1 =0$.
+But even when the integral kernel of $T$ is only a measure, and so has no classical smoothness, the technique can still be made to work.
+Let $S=T_jT_k^\ast$ or $T_j^\ast T_k$.
+The idea is that instead of estimating $\|S\|$ directly by $\|S\|_{1-1}$, we instead estimate $\|S\|^2 =\|S^\ast S\|$ by $\|S^\ast S\|_{1-1}$ (or by $\|SS^\ast\|_{1-1}$).
+This has more chance of working because the effect of the composition of $S^\ast$ with $S$ is typically to spread out and smooth out the integral kernel, as in the case of repeated convolution.
 The more repetitions of this strategy one carries out, the more likely one is to succeed!
 For an early manifestation of this idea see the work of Christ, \cite{Christ}.

 Following a suggestion of Michael Cowling, the Cotlar--Stein lemma can be used in conjunction with Littlewood--Paley theory to give further $L^p$-almost-orthogonality principles which are applicable in non-commutative and non-translation-invariant settings, see for example \cite{CarbCotlar}.
 Moreover, as observed by Christ, such principles may be further adapted to give almost-orthogonality principles for maximal functions, the roots of which lie in the work of Nagel, Stein and Wainger \cite{NSW} on differentiation in lacunary directions.
 See \cite{MR837527} and \cite{CarbConvex}; see also \cite{MR1809116}.